North Carolina OB/GYN & MidwiferyClick Hereto get started

 • Breast milk is always available and is always at the right temperature.

-• It releases the hormone oxytocin, which makes your uterus contract, helping it return to its normal size
+• It releases the hormone oxytocin, which makes your uterus contract, helping it return to its normal size and reducing bleeding after childbirth delivery.

 • Producing breast milk requires calories, so it may help you lose the pounds you gained during pregnancy.